Particular/docs.particular.net/monitoring/metrics/index.md

 ## Performance impact on system resources

 A ServiceControl monitoring instance is much lighter than a regular ServiceControl instance.
-We would still advice not to host a monitoring instance on the same machine that is hosting any production endpoint instances.
+It is not recommended to host a monitoring instance on the same machine that is hosting any production endpoint instances.

 ### Wire usage